mkwarman/recipe-search/frontend/README.md

 ## TODO

 1. DONE - fix the search function
-1. IN PROGRESS - add a recipe component to display the response
+1. DONE - add a recipe component to display the response
 1. add routing so that you can land on a recipe page or reload and have the same search